infung/Adaptive-Active-Learning-for-Image-Classification/README.md

 ### To dear TA ###:
-* The 'voc07' dataset is just a small subset from VOC2007 dataset, even smaller than what we used to conduct the accuracy graph in the project.
-It's a good dataset for you to test out our code.
+* The 'voc07' dataset is just a small subset from VOC2007 dataset.
+You can use this dataset to test out our code.
      - The accuracy of this small subset is not high enough since we only prepare 29 training data for testing.
 * If you want to try out the 'Caltech101' dataset:
     - Download the Caltech101 from https://data.caltech.edu/records/mzrjq-6wc02